tpulatha/sdl_ios_guides/docs/Getting Started/index.md

 !!!

 ### Enabling Background Capabilities
 iOS 5 introduced the capability for an iOS application to maintain a connection to an external accessory while the application is in the background.
-This capability must be explicitly enabled for your application.
+This capability must be explicitly enabled for your application, *and we require that you do so.*

 To enable the feature for your application, select your application's build target, go to Capabilities, enable Background Modes, and select the External accessory communication mode.